TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Proofs

 We now do not require the channel coefficients $h_{ji}(t)$ to be constant.
 Instead, $h_{ji}(t)$ can vary in an arbitrary manner as long as the values are bounded away from zero and infinity, i.e., there is no requirement on the channel coherence time.

-{\bf Sufficiency:} We prove that if a TIM network is chordal, then orthogonal access achieves the DoF region, regardless of channel coherence time.
+{\bf Sufficiency:} We prove that if a TIM network is chordal bipartite, then TDMA achieves the all-unicast DoF region, regardless of channel coherence time.

 The outer bounds provided in Section \ref{sec:proof} hold regardless of channel coherence time.
-Also, orthogonal access scheme applies to both constant and time-varying channel setting, such that the achievability proof in Section \ref{sec:proof} is not affected.
+Also, TDMA scheme applies to both constant and time-varying channel setting, such that the achievability proof in Section \ref{sec:proof} is not affected.
 Hence sufficiency is proved.

-{\bf Necessity:} We prove that if a TIM network is not chordal, then orthogonal access does not achieve the DoF region, regardless of channel coherence time.
+{\bf Necessity:} We prove that if a TIM network is not chordal bipartite, then TDMA does not achieve the all-unicast DoF region, regardless of channel coherence time.

 We follow the proof in Section \ref{sec:proof}.
-Suppose the topology graph is not chordal, such that it contains a chordless length-$2n$ cycle, $n = 3, 4, \ldots$.
+Suppose the network topology graph is not chordal bipartite, such that it contains a chordless length-$2n$ cycle, $n = 3, 4, \ldots$.
 Such a chordless cycle corresponds to a cyclic sub-network.
-We show that orthogonal access can not achieve the DoF region for such a cyclic sub-network.
+We show that TDMA can not achieve the DoF region for such a cyclic sub-network (and therefore the all-unicast DoF region).

 We also consider the cases where $n$ is odd or even separately.